-When temperatures are on the rise, playing with water and ice is a great way for kids to keep cool.
-And if your toddlers or preschoolers are fans of the Disney movie “Frozen”, I have just the ice play idea for you!
-Frozen Fractals Soup: a cool and refreshing play idea for a hot, summer day!
+When temperatures are on the rise, we’ve been turning to some of our favourite ice and water science activities to keep cool.
+If your toddlers or preschoolers are fans of the Disney movie “Frozen”, this ice play set up will be a huge hit.
+Frozen Fractals Soup: a cool and refreshing play idea for a hot summer day!

 I’ve mentioned before that I have a daycare full of Elsa and Anna fans this year.
 Have you seen all of the Frozen activities we’ve been doing lately?
 I’ve had fun coming up with themed activities that revolve around the girls’ favourite Disney movie.
 Because the girls also LOVE to play with coloured ice, this Frozen Fractals Soup Activity was a big hit!